 - Intent to destroy a building or other structure

-- Intent to collect insurance compensation for damage to or the destruction of property when that action puts someone else in physical danger
+- Intent to collect insurance compensation for damage to or for the destruction of property when that action puts someone else in physical danger

 - Intent to destroy or damage a forest